Are Modern Speech Enhancement Systems Vulnerable to Adversarial Attacks?: Results and Analysis

 \textbf{Diffusion (generative).} Diffusion is harder to control and hides worse under comparable or even looser constraints.
 Without constraints it injects more energy yet underperforms (WER$\approx$0.47; SNR$\approx$${-}10.96$ dB).
-With the same energy budget as in Direct Map ($\varepsilon{=}10$), it remains worse on both axes: covertness is lower (at $\lambda{=}20$: SNR $7.90$ vs.\ $12.88$ dB; impact POLQA $2.80$ vs.\ $3.19$), but target match is weaker (POLQA $1.14$ vs.\ $1.81$, WER $0.80$ vs.\ $0.20$).
+With the same energy budget as in Direct Map ($\varepsilon{=}10$), it remains worse on both axes: attack audibility is higher (at $\lambda{=}20$: SNR $7.90$ vs.\ $12.88$ dB; PI-POLQA $2.80$ vs.\ $3.19$), and target match is weaker (AS-POLQA $1.14$ vs.\ $1.81$, WER $0.80$ vs.\ $0.20$).